What is bronchitis?

 - Avoid respiratory irritants such as cigarette smoke, first or secondhand, as well as other respiratory irritants such as chemical fumes, grains, textiles

 - Get your flu vaccine.
-Most acute bronchitis cases are caused
+Most acute bronchitis cases are caused from the influenza virus.

 - Hand hygiene with frequent washing or hand sanitizing, especially when eating or preparing food